 205 Safety Data Sheet (pdf)

-- For best results in cold weather, warm 105 Resin and 205 Fast Hardener before using.
-Cold temperatures increase the viscosity of the epoxy, making it more difficult to dispense, mix and apply.
-Warming resin and hardener reduces their viscosity so they flow through dispensing pumps better, cling less to your mixing equipment, and blend more easily for thorough mixing.
-A warmer, lower-viscosity mixture will flow more smoothly during application and penetrate porous surfaces more readily.
+Cold temperatures increase an epoxy’s viscosity, making it harder to dispense, mix and apply.
+Warming resin and hardener reduces their viscosity so they flow easily through their dispensing pumps.
+To pre-warm, place the resin and hardener containers under a warming lamp or in a warm-water bath.
+Pre-warmed resins and hardeners will not cling as much to your mixing equipment.
+They’ll also blend more easily, ensuring thorough mixing.
+A warmer, lower-viscosity mixture flows smoothly during application and readily penetrates porous surfaces.

-- Allow additional cure time before removing clamps or stressing joints.
+- Allow the epoxy additional time to cure before you remove clamps or stress the joints.
 As a general rule, double the cure time for every 18°F (10°C) drop in temperature.
-Allow additional cure time of more than the 18°F (10°C) rule when bonding pre-stressed joints, bent laminations, or joints that will be subjected to high loads.
+Allow even more cure time when for bonding pre-stressed joints, bent laminations, or joints that will undergo high loads.